jesa06/WiSTEM/_posts/2022-12-01-Mygradesandreflection.md

 Comments: "MC explanations very thourough, All other meets requirements"

 Reflection: I met all the requirements for the MC.
 I got all the problems correct while giving explanations on why I chose these choices.
 It was very beneficial for my learning.
 I also answered the short answer questions and did the coding challenges.
 I didn't do or attempt the extra credit challenges so I only got a 0.9.

+# 3.16

+### 0.9/1

+Comments: "4/6; Showed excellent profiency in this lesson and made a great simulation"

+Reflection: I met all the requirements for the MC.
+I did them all but I didn't get full credit because I got 2 of them wrong.
+I also completed all the hacks thouroughly and did the notes well.
+Lastly, I created my own simulation by making a spinner thing with the colors red and blue.

+# 3.17 - 3.18

+### 0.95/1

+Comments: "Great job.
+Attempted all the hacks, provided good explanations (for some they were a bit vague), but you added a reflection at the end as well."

+Reflection: I found this lesson especially challenging.
+The hacks were very hard for me to understand but I guess thats a good thing because I struggled to learn and got more out of it.
+I think I got a 0.95 because I tried my best to do what was asked while also adding my own stuff as well.
+I tried to be very detailed and had a lot of notes from the lesson